-There is no easy answer or “one size fits all” approach to paying medical bills.
+There is no easy answer to ‘who pays for medical bills after a car accident in Ohio’ or “one size fits all” approach to paying medical bills.

 Each case is fact specific to the client and should be discussed in-depth with an experienced Ohio personal injury lawyer.